-Mitigation – use “override” and “final” keywords on member functions to generate compiler diagnostics when overriding is accidental
+Mitigation – use override and final keywords on member functions to generate compiler diagnostics when overriding is accidental

 Accidental failure to override, when a method is incorrectly named or the parameters are not defined properly, and thus does not override a member function in a parent class.

-Mitigation – use “override” and “final” keywords on member functions to generate compiler diagnostics when overriding is accidental
+Mitigation – use override and final keywords on member functions to generate compiler diagnostics when overriding is accidental

 Breaking of class invariants, which can be caused by redefining methods that assign, move, or validate class data without including the assigning, moving or validating in the overriding member function.
 This applies particularly to class invariants involving data of the parent class not visible in methods of the subclass.
 Inherited methods of the parent that have access to these “private” components will likely fail, if the components are set inappropriately.